 Successful Digital Transformation requires sustainable technology adoption.
 One of the best KPIs to measure is the active usage of your digital assets.
 It can be done by comparing the number of licenses purchased to the number of users who are actually using the software.

-Also, metrics like daily active users, conversion rates, and abandon rates can help you get an overall view of the software adoption rate.
+Also, digital transformation metrics like daily active users, conversion rates, and abandon rates can help you get an overall view of the software adoption rate.

 For example, if your findings indicate that more than 85% of users are utilizing the software, you can assume that software adoption is successful.
 If the number of active users is less than 50%, poor technology adoption is an obvious barrier.

-A low adoption rate can hinder Digital Transformation progress.
+Is your company making digital transformation progress?
+A low adoption rate can hinder your digital transformation progress.
 You must know how to ensure successful technology adoption in your organization.
 Take a closer look at What is Digital Adoption & Why it is important to ensure Digital Transformation success.